RebeccaStevens/RebeccaStevens/README.md

 <h2>Donations</h2>

-Any donations would be much appreciated. 😄
+If you like what I'm doing an wish to support me, any donations would be much appreciated. 😄

 <h3>Real money</h3>